Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 , but for objects with_type == "author"

-Publishing your project with Cloudflare Pages is an easy, two-step process: first, push your project to GitHub, and then in the Cloudflare Pages UI, set up a new project based on that GitHub repository.
+Publishing your project with Cloudflare Pages is a two-step process: first, push your project to GitHub, and then in the Cloudflare Pages dashboard, set up a new project based on that GitHub repository.
 Pages will deploy a new version of your site each time you publish, and will even set up preview deployments whenever you open a new pull request.

-To push your project to GitHub, create a new repo, and follow the instructions to push your local Git repository to GitHub.
+To push your project to GitHub, create a new repository ↗, and follow the instructions to push your local Git repository to GitHub.

-When your site has been deployed, you'll receive a unique URL to view it in production.
+When your site has been deployed, you will receive a unique URL to view it in production.

 If you enjoyed this tutorial, you may be interested in learning how you can use Cloudflare Workers, our powerful serverless function platform, to augment your existing site.
-Check out the tutorial to learn more!
+Refer to the Build an API for your front end using Pages Functions tutorial to learn more.